oceanicsdotio/oceanics.io/README.md

-### Helm (Advanced)
+### Helm

-A cluster can be deployed to Kubernetes using `helm`, as an advanced use case.
+A cluster can be deployed to Kubernetes using `helm`.
 Get the deployment environment setup:

 ```bash
 brew install kubernetes-helm